jhnaiem/EventCalendar/README.md

 # EventCalendar
 A weekly event calender following MVVM with Android Jetpack.

-## Thought process
----
-Firstly, I started by asking myself and answering some questions, where to start, what will be the features? how is it different from a regular monthly calendar? , how much knowledge do I have with the Necessary Technologies mentioned?

-After that, I started developing just a simple weekly calendar using Sunday as the start date of a week, and I was able to do that with ease.
-Then comes the part of showing an event in a date box .
-For that, I started with creating the model layer.

-* __Model layer__:  I added the model layer with creating model class, Dao, Database, Repository.
-  After initial implementation, I had to work on them later for adding a new query, column.
-  Difficulty faced: With inserting LocalDateTime and LocalDate used converters for tat.

-After that, I moved to the presentation layer.
-Then a question arose about showing an event in a date box, and that was "should I give the user to add multiple events or just a single event in a date box?".
-I also tried to contact the team through email but got no response so I went with showing multiple events in a single date box.
-I decider to use recycler view inside another recycler view of a weekly calendar.
-I created a ViewModel to communicate with the data layer.
-I created the necessary classes and layouts.
-Then comes the interesting part that is communicating with the data layer and updating the views.
-As I haven't used recycler view inside another recycler view before,  for that, I have to research.
-I planned when the parent adapter would bind it's views, it would also notify the child adapter with the updates.
-Then I added a dialog fragment to take user input.
-I was close to the implementation but got a problem with notifying the child adapter.
-Then I got a reply from the team about showing a single event in a date box.
-So I created another branch for the part with multiple events in a date box and decided to work on that later on after the submission.

 * __Presentation layer__:

 * __Dialog to take User input__: I added a dialog fragment to take user input.
 I managed button text